Delanie Walker Regrets Not Playing with Tom Brady

 Thank you so much for taking the time.

-We'll get to that in just a second, but I have to tell you, as a Titans, former Titans player, we had the bussing with the boys guys here earlier today, OK?
+We'll get to that in just a second, but I have to tell you, as a Titans, former Titans player, we had the bus some of the boys guys here earlier today, OK?

 We're talking to little Cam Ward.